-In assessing going concern, the directors have considered the group's business activities, including the group's financial and operational performance.
+In assessing going concern, the directors have considered the group's business activities, including the group's financial and operational performance and strength of the year end net asset position.

 The going concern review has primarily been centred around financial modelling which depicts the best estimate forecast profit and loss, balance sheet and cash flow, as well as reviewing the impact on available liquidity and key interest cover ratios for 2024 and 2025.
 The model included assumptions on revenue (household and non-household), inflation, operating expenditure, working capital, cash flow and capital expenditure.
 This review has been focused on Yorkshire Water's performance as the largest subsidiary of the group, contributing 100% towards EBITDA for the year end 31 March 2023.
 It has also been concluded that there are no material uncertainties that could cast significant doubt over the ability of any other group entity to continue as a going concern.